Makeve/lemp-students-selenium/11-final-project/intro-to-the-final-project.md

 1. **Define Test Cases**: Learn to identify and define meaningful test cases for an e-commerce website.
 2. **Write Test Cases**: Implement the test cases using Cucumber and Selenium.
-3. **Integrate with CI/CD**: Set up a CI/CD pipeline to automate the testing process.

 ## Project Scenario